ZachSoles/ZachSoles/README.md

 #### I am a Software Engineer and Aerospace Propulsion Technician
 ![I am a Software Engineer and Aerospace Propulsion Technician]

-I made a Computer Science Grad from West Chester University and like to play my guitar and hike in Alaska in my free time.
+I am a Computer Science Grad from West Chester University and like to play my guitar and hike in Alaska in my free time.

 Skills: Swift UI / React / Typescript / NodeJS / Python / Java